J. T. Hargreaves Basses & Guitars

 pricing and ordering, go to my options page.

-One of the most asked questions I get is: "How do I build my own bass guitar?"
+One of the most asked questions I get is:

 While I enjoy sharing tips and information, my time is valuable to me and it is very difficult to teach someone how to build an instrument through emails!
 On my Links page you will find a list of sites and reference materials I recommend.